Apache Iceberg, Catalog Management, REST Catalog, Apache Polaris, AWS Glue, Project Nessie, Data Governance

-Iceberg Catalog Management: Hive, Glue, and Nessie
+Iceberg Catalog Management: REST, Hive, Glue, and Nessie

 Apache Iceberg has emerged as a leading table format for data lakes, offering ACID transactions, schema evolution, and time travel capabilities.
-At the heart of Iceberg's architecture lies the catalog—a critical component responsible for tracking table metadata, managing table locations, and coordinating concurrent operations.
+At the heart of Iceberg's architecture lies the catalog, a critical component responsible for tracking table metadata, managing table locations, and coordinating concurrent operations.
 Understanding the differences between catalog implementations is essential for data architects and platform engineers building scalable data infrastructures.

 Understanding Iceberg Catalogs